eswan0962/icecauldron.github.io/blog.md

 but I shouldn't.

-Because I am brawnier now,
+Because I am brawnier _NOW_,

-and _NOW_ is all.
+all in all.

 ###### 12.27.2020